The earlier cancer is detected, the greater the chance that it can be treated successfully.

 How does it work?
 PSA is a protein that’s made by the prostate gland.
 PSA levels in the blood increase when someone has prostate cancer, an infection, or a condition called benign prostatic hypertrophy (BPH) or benign prostatic enlargement (BPE), a condition that is not cancer.
 To perform the test, a small amount of blood is drawn from your arm and tested to determine the amount of PSA it contains.

 Not everyone should get a PSA test.
 Why?
 Because many in this country are treated for low-risk prostate cancer that is discovered through the PSA test, even when it is unlikely that the disease will ever cause symptoms or lead to death.
 And treatment is associated with significant side effects, including impotence (inability to get an erection) and incontinence (inability to hold urine).
 You should discuss whether prostate cancer early detection is right for you with your personal primary care physician.

-If you decide that Prostate Cancer Early Detection is right for you, the NCCN recommends PSA testing as follows:
+If you decide that prostate cancer screening is right for you, Roswell Park recommends PSA testing as follows:

 - People at average risk.
 Men assigned male at birth who do not fall into any of the high risk groups above, should have baseline PSA testing at age 45 to compare with later years' results.

 - Continue regular testing at 1- to 4-year intervals depending on your baseline or previous PSA level, your age and your risk factors.
 For example, if your first PSA test shows a level of 1.0 ng/mL or higher, you should undergo follow-up testing every one to two years.
 If your level is lower than 1.0 ng/mL, you should have follow-up testing every two to four years.

 - Over age 70.
 You may discontinue PSA testing unless you are very healthy with a life expectancy of 10 years or more.